perciplex/raas/docs/index.md

 # Reality as a Service (RaaS)

 Reality as a Service (RaaS) is an open source platform for hosting physical OpenAI Gym environments.
+A few motivations for it are:

-This lowers the barrier to transitioning to real robots in both effort and cost, allows the outsourcing of maintenance of robots to specialists, amoritized cost of robots over more researchers and RL practitioners, and less useless down-time for expensive robots.
+* it lowers the barrier to transitioning to real robots in both effort and cost,
+* it allows the outsourcing of maintenance of robots to specialists,
+* it amortizes the cost of robots over more researchers and RL practitioners, and
+* it results in less down-time for expensive robots

 The robot is controlled via a custom gym environment found [here](https://github.com/perciplex/gym-raas).
 It is designed to be a simple drop-in replacement for the usual OpenAI gym, having the same API as the corresponding OpenAI gym environment.

-Try RaaS out here! [raas.perciplex.com](http://raas.perciplex.com).
+Try out RaaS here! [raas.perciplex.com](http://raas.perciplex.com).

 ![](img/swingup.gif)